 Usage examples

 Usage examples can be found in the examples directory.
-To compile them you need to configure with --enable-examples
+To compile them you need to configure with --enable-examples.

-To compile the Schnorr signature and ECDH examples, you also need to configure with --enable-module-schnorrsig
+To compile the Schnorr signature and ECDH examples, you also need to configure with --enable-module-schnorrsig and --enable-module-ecdh.

 Test coverage